Sheikh Nuru Muhammad

 Sheikh Nuru Muhammad is a Ghanaian Islamic scholar, speaker and researcher, and a community leader at KSIMC of Birmingham.
-He is an advocate of interfaith understanding and respect, peaceful coexistence and social justice.
+He is an advocate of interfaith understanding and respect, peaceful coexistence and social justice, and as such has been appointed the Lady Khadija Visiting Fellow 2020 at the Woolf Institute in Cambridge.

 He has presented papers on many different topics at universities and communities locally and internationally, and has appeared on the BBC in the UK and overseas.
 He is a member of the Birmingham City Council Standing Advisory Council on Religious Education.